 Lindsay Lohan returns to our screens bringing with her a festive flick to curl up on the sofa with a blanket to enjoy.
 A newly engaged, spoiled hotel heiress (Lindsay Lohan) gets into a skiing accident, suffers from total amnesia and finds herself in the care of a handsome, blue-collar lodge owner (Chord Overstreet) and his precocious daughter in the days leading up to Christmas.
 Watch it now.

 Oscar-nominated Klaus follows the heart-warming tale of a failing postman who’s been sent on an impossible mission to work in an unaccepting, frozen town in the North – but everything changes when he discovers toymaker Klaus hiding out on the outskirts of the town.
 Watch it now.

-New to Netflix this month, Jingle Jangle has been dubbed the Christmas version of The Greatest Showman thanks to its family-friendly vibe and many a musical number.
+New to Netflix’s Original roster for 2020, Jingle Jangle has been dubbed the Christmas version of The Greatest Showman thanks to its family-friendly vibe and many a musical number.
 Providing all the fuzzy warm feels, the film follows toymaker Jeronicus Jangle, whose apprentice betrays him to become the richest toymaker in the world.
-After years taking a step back, Jangle receives new hope when his long-lost granddaughter turns up on his doorstep with a talent.
+After years of taking a step back, Jangle receives new hope when his long-lost granddaughter turns up on his doorstep with a talent.
 Stream it now.

 The second in our mini love letter to Vanessa Hudgen’s Christmas films, The Knight Before Christmas is as cheesy and fantastic as it sounds.
 Providing laughs, an easy-to-follow rom-com plotline and a medieval edge, the film has it all.
 The Knight Before Christmas sees a medieval knight magically transported to the present day, where he meets an unlucky-in-love high school science teacher who guides him through modern life.
 Available to watch now.